numinousmuses/ei-keyword-spotting-project/README.md

 In addition to words, background noise samples were also imported to augment the dataset by generating new samples by combining background noises with the current samples as well as changing the pitch.

 For the project, only two keywords were chosen in order to abide to the project goal of deploying on microcontrollers or smartphones.
 The chosen commands are `goodnight` and `up`.
 In order to create a model able to identify the two words chosen, there need to be more than these two classes.
-THe four classes needed are:
+The four classes needed are:
 * goodnight
 * up
 * unknown